Sony announces the PlayStation Classic, its own mini retro console

 “Long-time fans will appreciate the nostalgia that comes with rediscovering the games they know and love, while gamers who might be new to the platform can enjoy the groundbreaking PlayStation console experience that started it all.”

 According to Sony, the new mini PlayStation will be 45% smaller than a real PlayStation, complete with smaller controllers that also mimic their forebears.
 Each unit will ship with an HDMI and USB cable and two controllers for couch multiplayer.
-The consoles will be available to pre-order at some retailers in Canada and the U.S and more details (including the 15 other games) so keep an eye out — Sony will be sharing more details “in the coming months.”
+The consoles will be available to pre-order at some retailers in Canada and the U.S and more details (including the 15 other games) so keep an eye out — Sony will be sharing more details in the next month or two.
 All games “will be playable in their original format” so expect them to look and feel just like they did in the dark ages, when things were simple and good.

 Most of us can agree that this particular nostalgia baiting tactic is awesome, take our money, but have you seen this thing?
 It’s extra cute.
 Maybe it’s because the PS1 had those iconic circular buttons that echoed its game discs and round things are cute like Kirby is cute (Toad, on the other hand, is over).